POSYDON-code/POSYDON/docs/_source/tutorials-examples/population-synthesis/binary-pop-syn.rst

 Evolving Single Binaries 🐞
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This notebook shows you how to evolve a single binary using using POSYDON.
+This notebook shows you how to evolve a single binary using POSYDON.
 It allows you to test and to quickly understand the evolution of a single binary in detail.
 Moreover, it shows you how re-evolve binaries and change their properties, such as the natal kicks.